Claim your freebie!

 - understand what you can do to change these

 - make more money

 - gain massively in confidence

 The confidence that you will gain from being able to make better decisions will encourage and motivate you as you continue your journey into improving your relationship with money.

-Some strategies that might be useful to you in an improving relationship with money are:
+Some strategies that might be useful to you in improving your relationship with money are:

 Gratitude is important

 What about that angry, bitter money person who blames others for their problems?
 How can they change?

 A brilliant strategy here is to practice gratitude - being grateful for what you do have is surprisingly powerful for attracting more good things into your life.
 Really start focusing on the good things in your life, write them down daily.
 “It’s a beautiful, sunny morning.”
 “I have 3 lovely children.”
 “I have a roof over my head.”
 “I have enough money to buy food.”

 Couple this with tracking the money that you do have in your life.
 Track every penny that comes into your life – e.g.: actual income, wages, tax credits, child benefit, interest on savings etc. Also, track the value of other things that you receive – e.g.: presents, discounts on items bought, coffee and cake at a friend’s house.